netxms/netxms-doc/admin/data-collection.rst

 Can be selected one of options:

-    - :guilabel:`Fixed intervals (default)` - default value will be taken form :guilabel:`DefaultDCIPollingInterval` server configuration parameter.
+    - :guilabel:`Fixed intervals (default)` - default value will be taken from :guilabel:`DefaultDCIPollingInterval` server configuration parameter.
     - :guilabel:`Fixed intervals (custom)` - value entered on the DCI properties page will be taken.
     - :guilabel:`Use advanced scheduling` - schedules configured in :guilabel:`Advanced Schedule` page will be used